 Transition to the post-cookie world

 3rd party cookie phase-out isn’t news for 2020.
 The advertising industry was gradually abandoning them.
-For instance, Firefox and Safari banned third-party cookies over a year ago.
+For instance, Firefox and Safari blocked third-party cookies over a year ago.

-Nevertheless, Chrome’s decision to cancel 3rd party cookies, stirred up the market since it is a primary world browser (up to 65% of the world population).
-Cookie phase-out and the growing numbers of Adblock users triggered the surge in the share of unidentified users.
+Nevertheless, Chrome’s decision to cancel 3rd-party cookies, stirred up the market since it is a primary world browser (up to 65% of the world population).
+Apart from Chrome itself, all browsers that use Chromium engine will also get rid of third-party cookies.
+The block of tracking cookies and the growing numbers of Adblock users triggered the surge in the share of unidentified users.

-Admixer data shows that while we recognized 75% of users in 2019, this figure dropped to 60% at the beginning of 2020.
+Admixer data shows that while we recognized 75% of users in 2019, this figure dropped to 60% at the beginning of 2020 and will practically reach zero in 2022.
 Thus, the issue of leveraging unidentified users is extremely pressing, and many companies strive to find an optimal technical solution for behavioral tracking.

-There are 2 main types of cookies (cookies): 1st-party cookies, which are set directly by the website, and 3rd-party cookies, which are set on the web page by third parties: from the advertising network to the advertiser’s pixels.
+There are two main types of cookies: 1st-party cookies, which are set directly by the website, and 3rd-party cookies, which are set on the web page by third parties: from ad networks to advertiser’s pixels.

-A 3P-cookie is the universal anonymous identifier in digital advertising, which until today, has helped advertisers to identify individual users.
+A 3P-cookie is the universal anonymous identifier in digital marketing, which until today, has helped advertisers to identify individual users.
 The advertiser had the opportunity to: